ifuka001/rshell/README.md

 11/19/2014:
 * Added input/output redirection and piping in rshell program.
 It is able to do simple input "<" and output ">" redirection ( and append ">>")

+12/03/2014:
+* Added the `cd` command so user can change directory inside rshell.
+* Also added signal interrupt so Ctrl+C does not close rshell instead close the process running at that time.

 Known BUGS and ISSUES
 ---